The 7 Biggest SEO Trends for the Year 2022

 1. Site usability metrics will matter more

 Google is prioritizing site performance that creates the best user experience, evidenced by their 2021 Page Experience update.
-They’ve shown they’re not afraid to penalize sites that don’t meet certain speed and UI/UX metrics (Core Web Vitals), or those with poor accessibility.
+They’ve shown they’re not afraid to penalize sites that don’t meet the certain speed and UI/UX metrics (Core Web Vitals), or those with poor accessibility.

 One way or another, almost everything having to do with on-page search engine optimization involves UX and UI.
 You can have the best content in the world, but if users can’t ingest it because of a poor web experience, it just doesn’t matter.